 3) Once they’re mostly dry, tear or chop the leaves horizontally to create 1 1/2 inch wide strips (give or take).
 Place all of that purdy green stuff into one big bowl.
 FYI – This bowl will not be the serving vessel, therefore, feel free to use which ever mediocre-looking mixing bowl you have lying around!

 4) The next step is creating the dressing.
-In a small bowl, mix together the olive oil, seasoned rice wine vinegar and about 3 – 5 grinds of freshly ground black pepper.
+In a small bowl, mix together a teaspoon or two of dijon mustard, seasoned rice wine vinegar and about 3 – 5 grinds of freshly ground black pepper.
 Give that dressing a quick stir with a fork.

 5) Poor that dressing over your pile of lettuce.
 If you’re choosing to add finely chopped mint, now’s the time to sprinkle that in, too… (Do it!
 Do it!
 It adds that little something extra special.)